 The Wisconsin Legislature sought to protect native pondweeds in 1989 with the passage of NR107.
 That legislation names aquatic plant species that should be protected and enhanced.
-The protected plants that are found in Wind Lake are sago pondweed (Stuckenia pectinata), wild celery (Vallisneria americana), Illinois pondweed (P. Illinoensis), Richardson's pondweed (P. Richardsonii), and white-stem pondweed (P. praelongus).
-Other high value plants in Wind Lake include: variable-leaf pondweed (P. gramineus), flat-stem pondweed (P. zosterformis) small pondweed (P. pusillus), and long-leaf pondweed (P. nodosis).
+The protected plants that are found in Wind Lake are large-leaf pondweed (P. amplifolius), sago pondweed (Stuckenia pectinata), wild celery (Vallisneria americana), Illinois pondweed (P. Illinoensis), Richardson's pondweed (P. Richardsonii), white-stem pondweed (P. praelongus) and watershield (Brasenia schreberi).
+Other high value plants in Wind Lake include: floating-leaf pondweed (P. natans), leafy pondweed (P. foliosis), variable-leaf pondweed (P. gramineus), flat-stem pondweed (P. zosterformis), and long-leaf pondweed (P. nodosis).

-CURLY-LEAF PONDWEED (POTAMOGETON CRISPUS)
+CURLY-LEAF PONDWEED

 Curly-leaf pondweed is an exotic plant species.
 It gains an advantage over native plants by becoming established very early in the season.
 Curly-leaf pondweed tends to be more dominant in early summer, dying off in mid-July and August.
 Curly-leaf pondweed produces dormant structures called turions by the end of June and early July.
 The turions rest on the bottom until fall, when they begin to germinate and produce small plants.
 The fall growth over-winters in a green condition (Nichols and Shaw, 1990).
 In spring, when water temperatures and light intensities increase, Curly-leaf is ready to grow, out-competing other plants that must germinate from seeds or re-establish rootstocks.
 Curly-leaf reaches the peak of its life-cycle in June and July.
 Then it dies back in mid-July when other plants are beginning their peak growth periods.
 If curly-leaf pondweed dominates the plant community in a lake, the die-off can create algae blooms when the decaying plants release the nutrients that are readily available for use by algae.
-Curlyleaf pondweed provides a good food source for waterfowl, especially as an invertebrate substrate, which is also used by fish.
+Curly-leaf pondweed provides a good food source for waterfowl, especially as an invertebrate substrate, which is also used by fish.
 Curly-leaf pondweed may provide good cover for fish as long as densities do not reach nuisance levels.

-Curly-leaf pondweed is present in Wind Lake.
-Surveys conducted earlier in the season may provide a better picture of its range in the lake.
+Curly-leaf pondweed is present in Wind Lake, although because of the timing of the survey, it did not show up in the PI survey.
+Surveys conducted earlier in the season will provide a better picture of its range in the lake.
 Two of the most effective means of controlling curly-leaf pondweed is to protect the native plants and to prevent turion production on the curly-leaf plants.
 This would mean conducting plant management activities prior to the formation of the turions.
 Early season, low-dose chemical treatments is one option available.
-Exercise caution when determining which plant management technique (and when its conducted) should be used because native pondweeds may be impacted by some management techniques that target curly-leaf pondweeds.
+Exercise caution when determining which plant management technique (and when its conducted) should be used because native pondweeds may be impacted by some management techniques that target curly-leaf pondweed.
+Early season chemical treatment will minimize damage to native pondweeds.

-EURASIAN WATERMILFOIL (MYRIOPHYLLUM SPICATUM)
+EURASIAN WATERMILFOIL

 Eurasian watermilfoil is an exotic plant that quickly takes advantage of opportunities for growth.
 In many lakes it can become a severe nuisance, creating dense plants with large canopies on the surface that shade out other more desirable plant species.
 Fishing and boating is impaired or completely restricted.
 Swimming becomes dangerous in the long, stringy plants.
 Eurasian watermilfoil can contribute to stunted panfish populations by providing too much protection from predator fish (WDNR, 1988).
 Eurasian watermilfoil stands have been found to support fewer macro invertebrates than comparable stands of pondweeds and wild celery (Smith and Barko, 1990).
 This in turn affects the fisheries that can be supported by the plants.
-Eurasian watermilfoil has been thought to spread primarily by fragmentation, however, there is now evidence that seeds play a much more important role than previously believed (Aron, 2002).
+Eurasian watermilfoil has been thought to spread primarily by fragmentation, however, there is evidence that seeds play a much more important role than previously believed (Aron, 2002).